Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architecture Efficiency Comparison

 \subsubsection{Resource efficiency}

 To benchmark RSG overhead, a platform-agnostic metric is needed that captures trade-offs across RSG architectures.
 This metric could encompass factors like the energetic cost of operation, the fabrication cost, or the spatial footprint of the device.
-Designing an inclusive and comprehensive definition of resource efficiency is a challenge that should be addressed in a future work.
+Designing an inclusive and comprehensive definition of resource efficiency, as was initiated in~\cite{fellous2023optimizing}, is a challenge that should be addressed in a future work.
 Here, we consider a simple definition that enables the comparison of RSG architectures exploiting spatial and temporal multiplexing schemes.

-To quantify the resource efficiency in the spatial domain, we use the ratio of the number of photons in the final resource state $N$ to the number of sources $N_0$ used to produce at least one such resource state with a probability greater than a predefined value.
-In the temporal domain, we consider the ratio of the RSG clock rate $r$ to the rate $r_0$ of the laser pump used trigger the sources (the internal clock of the RSG).
+To quantify the resource efficiency in the spatial domain, we use the ratio of the number of photons in the final resource state $N$ to the number of sources $N_0$ used to produce at least one such resource state with a desired probability $p_\mathrm{rsg}$.
+In the temporal domain, we consider the ratio of the RSG clock rate $r$ to the rate $r_0$ of the laser pump used to trigger the sources (the internal clock of the RSG).
 Combining these, we define a spatio-temporal resource efficiency of:

 By conservation of energy, we must always have $\eta_R\leq 1$.
 For example, one source ($N_0=1$) producing a large resource state of $N$ photons implies that $r \leq r_0/N$ as the source requires a minimum time to emit all $N$ photons.
 The ratio $\tau=r_0/r$ also quantifies the number of internal RSG clock cycles that the $N_0$ sources are operated for in order to attempt to produce a single resource state.